gatkinso/crwd/README.md

 # file-finder - a coding challenge

+Geoffrey Atkinson
+geoffrey.j.atkinson@gmail.com

 OK here it is.
 In the vein for keeping things simple, I just dropped some thread functions into main.cpp.

 Normally these would be classes, blahblah, but the intent is to demonstrate threading knowledge.

-There is an example, non building unit test based on GTest, just to show that this is how it wold be done.
+There is an example, non building, unit test based on GTest, just to show that this is how it wuold be done.

 There are lots of warts - for instance:
 * CORRECTNESS:::: not checking if the scan is complete before dumping.
 Spam the 'd' button, you get inconsistent results.
-* exception handling is non existant.
+* Exception handling is non existant.
 * This code is very inefficient.
 Uses way too much CPU.
 * I did not run againt a leak detector, but I am "pretty sure" it is not leaking.  :-)
 * I am not one to be very concerned about typos.
-* let's face it - A lot of error checking is just flat out ignored.
+* Let's face it - A lot of error checking is just flat out ignored.

 ## If I had more time I would...

 ...probably not do anything different.
 In production however this code would never fly.
-Execption handling, proper thread wrapper... now that I think of it const correctness needs to be audited... so much would need to happen.
+Exception handling, proper thread wrapper... now that I think of it const correctness needs to be audited... so much would need to happen.

 ### Building file-finder